-We have also supported the business with their growth and encouraged Karl and Lindsay to look into export opportunities for their gin and referred them to the Department for International Trade’s Exporting is GREAT programme.
+The Skills & Growth Company* also supported the business with their growth and encouraged Karl and Lindsay to look into export opportunities for their gin and referred them to the Department for International Trade’s Exporting is GREAT programme.
 As a result, they are now selling Forest Gin into France, Germany, Switzerland and recently secured a further export deal to over 100 outlets across Japan following the Prime Minister’s trade mission to strengthen ties with Tokyo.

 We will continue to support Forest Gin with their future growth plans for their new premises and new gin varieties including an Earl Grey infusion and even whisky.
 The premises are licenced so if you are out enjoying Macclesfield Forest pay Forest Gin a visit.

 *Please note this case study was published before The Skills & Growth Company was brought back into the Council’s Economic Development Service.